sflagp/QBXML-Object-Models/README.md

 # QBXML-Object-Models
-Quickbooks C# object models to generate QBXML without writing XML code
+Quickbooks C# strongly typed object models to generate QBXML without writing XML code and read QBXML responses back to strongly typed object models.

 This is part of a personal pet project I've been working on to help update and improve my C# coding skills and experience.
-This dll allows me to generate the QBXML to call Quickbooks Desktop API without having to write XML code using the QbModels namespace.
+This dll allows me to generate the QBXML to call Quickbooks Desktop API without having to write XML code using the QbModels and QbModels.ENUM namespace.
 This is done using 100% .netstandard2.1 calls.
 There are no custom DLLs or other libraries used to generate the QBXML and/or process the results.
+If you want to create QBXML and read responses using class objects instead of worrying about XML structures, I've created this tool to do so.
 <br /><br/>
 For example, the following C# code:
 ```csharp